Opinion | For the Justice Department, Trump’s interests are national interests. That’s how dictatorships work.

 Stepping in on Tuesday, the Justice Department claimed that “President Trump was acting within the scope of his office as President of the United States when he publicly denied as false the allegations.”
 Therefore, the suit must be moved into federal court from state court, delaying a potential presidential deposition that might have occurred before the November election.

-If the courts go along, Mr. Trump would get not only free lawyering and the Justice Department’s imprimatur for his defense, he also would escape any personal liability for his statements.
+If the courts go along, Mr. Trump would not only get free lawyering and the Justice Department’s imprimatur for his defense, but he also would escape any personal liability for his statements.
 The federal government cannot be sued for defamation, so the case would simply disappear, effectively transferring the protections of sovereign immunity to anything Mr. Trump says.
 It would be effectively impossible for the president to commit libel or slander.

 It seems impossible to argue that Mr. Trump’s denials were official government acts.
 Ms. Carroll’s suit concerns actions Mr. Trump allegedly took when he was a private citizen.
 Though he issued his denials while he was president, these statements bore no relationship to government policy or administration.
 It may be within the president’s job description to speak to the media, but the lack of any substantive connection to government should matter.

 In the past, the Justice Department has stepped in to defend members of Congress who gave arguably defamatory statements to the media, which set precedents on which the president now appears to rely.
-In those cases, regarding Rep. Cass Ballenger (R-N.C.) and Rep. John P. Murtha (D-Pa.), the statements in dispute had some connection to foreign affairs.
+In those cases, regarding Reps.
+Cass Ballenger (R-N.C.) and John P. Murtha (D-Pa.), the statements in dispute had some connection to foreign affairs.
 Justice’s latest move is an order of magnitude more unseemly.

 Trying to construe the president’s self-serving words about a purely private matter as official acts conflates the person of the president with the nation’s government.
 That is what occurs in dictatorships, not democracies.
 President Bill Clinton paid for his own lawyers when he defended himself in the Paula Jones lawsuit.
 The Justice Department should not now be helping Mr. Trump wriggle out of responsibility for his own words in a private matter.